-- 1. Complete all assigned duty roster duties. - 2.
-Attend at all camp-wide flag ceremonies. - 3.
-Representation at all leaders meetings AND SPL meetings. - 4.
-Presentation of an approved song or skit, etc. at closing campfire. - 5.
-Completion of an approved service project. - 6.
-Every Scout completes 2 merit badges or activities while at camp.

-Option: (Do 6 of the following)

-- 1. Completion of Scouters Merit Badge. - 2.
-Have at least 1 scout or adult advance in OA. - 3.
-Earn the Spirit Stick. - 4.
-Invite another unit to join you for a campfire in your campsite. - 5.
-Scouts participate in the Dutch Oven Cook-off. - 6.
-Build your leader a cardboard boat to participate in the cardboard boat race. - 7.
-Volunteer for color guard at flag ceremonies. - 8.
-Turn in both Youth and Adult Evaluations by Noon Friday. - 9.
-Have a scout complete an activity badge (mile swim, stand up paddle board, ATV, etc) - 10.
-Learn the middle name of four staff members , , , - 11.
-Submit a camp staff application for 2024 - 12.
-Challenge a staff member to a game of rock, paper, scissors.
-Win two out of three games - 13.
-Tell a joke to the Program Director or Camp Director - 14.
+SPL Name: The Camp Cedars Honor Unit Award provides recognition for units who attend Camp Cedars and show an advanced level of involvement towards self and camp improvement.
+Not everyone will earn the Honor Unit Award but those who do will be able to hang the pennant from their troop flag and call themselves a Camp Cedars Honor Unit.
+Troop SPL/ASPL will sign off on all completed requirements.
+Required: Initials: 1.Complete all assigned duty roster duties.
+2.Attend at all camp-wide flag ceremonies.
+3. Representation at all leaders meetings AND SPL meetings.
+4. Presentation of an approved song or skit, etc. at closing campfire.
+5.Completion of an approved service project.
+6. Every Scout completes 2 merit badges or activities while at camp.
+Options: (Do 6 of the following) 1.Completion of Scouters Merit Badge by an Adult Leader.
+2. Have at least 1 Scout or adult advance in OA.
+3. Earn the Spirit Stick.
+4. Invite another unit to join you for a campfire in your campsite.
+5. Scouts participate in the Dutch Oven Cook-off.
+Build your leader a cardboard boat to participate in the cardboard boat race.
+7. Volunteer for color guard at flag ceremonies.
+8.Turn in both Youth and Adult Evaluations by Noon Friday.
+9. Have a scout complete an activity badge (mile swim, stand up paddle board, ATV, etc) 10.
+Learn the middle name of four staff members,, 11.Submit a camp staff application for 2026 12.Challenge a staff member to a game of rock, paper, scissors.
+Win two out of three games 13.Tell a joke to the Program Director or Camp Director 14.
 Celebrate a scout's birthday with your troop or in the Dining Hall